ABOUT THE AUTHORS

 ANITA HIGMAN is an award-winning author with twenty-six books published (several coauthored) for adults and children, and she has been honored as a Barnes & Noble Author of the Month for Houston.
 Anita has a BA degree, combining communication, psychology, and art.
 Her favorite things include exotic teas, movies, and all things Jane Austen.
 Please visit her site at www.anitahigman.com.

 IRENE BRAND's first inspirational romance – A Mighty Flame – was published by Thomas Nelson in 1984.
 The Mistletoe book marks the publication of her 47th book.
 Some of these are two-book anthologies, and four of the titles are non-fiction.
 Approximately 3 million copies of her books have been printed.
 She has been published my many of the major Christian publishers: Standard Publishing, Fleming Revel, Thomas Nelson, Zondervan, Kregel, Barbour, Steeple Hill, and Summerside Press.
 In addition to her rigid writing schedule, Irene is actively involved in the ministry of her local Baptist church, where she’s been a member since she was eleven-years-old.
 Irene’s home is at Southside, West Virginia, where she has lived all of her life.
 She’s been married 54 years to Rod Brand, and they’ve traveled to thirty-five foreign countries and all fifty states.

 by Irene Brand and Anita Higman

 ABOUT THE BOOK

-Readers, buy your copy of Christmas Mail-Order Brides today!
+Readers, buy your copy of Love Finds You Under the Mistletoe today!

-1. This is a novella collection with 3 other authors.
-What gave you the inspiration for this story?
+1. What gave you the inspiration for this story?